-My green tomato and fig galette is made with a pie crust, ricotta cheese, green tomatoes, figs, and a honey and balsamic drizzle.
+My fig and green tomato galette is made with a pie crust, ricotta cheese, green tomatoes, figs, honey, and balsamic vinegar.
 The figs and honey balance the tartness of the tomatoes with a little bit of sweetness.
 Our family of three devoured a galette for dinner, but I think this dish would shine as an appetizer if cut into 6 or 8 small slices.

 If you don’t have access to green tomatoes, this dish would also be lovely with regular ripe tomatoes.

-- Unbaked pie crust for one 9" pie I used my current favorite pie crust recipe.
+- unbaked pie crust for one 9" pie homemade or store-bought

 - 1 cup ricotta cheese

-- about 12 dried figs sliced thinly (about 3 slices per fig)
+- 12 dried figs sliced thinly, about 3 slices per fig

 - 1 egg yolk